Wakefield Girls’ High School 11 Plus (11+) Exam and Admissions Information

 The general verbal and abstract reasoning test is similar to those which are widely available commercially and is designed to assess natural aptitude and ability regardless of past learning.

 More details about the coverage of each test are available on the WGHS website.
+There may also be an interview with a senior staff member.

 One of the best ways of preparing for competitive entrance exams is to use practice papers.
 These help students to familiarise themselves with the format and question types that they will encounter in the actual test in an efficient and effective manner.
 They also provide an excellent opportunity for students to practise working under time pressure.